London market insurers narrow gap with Lloyd's

-The so-called London company market had gross premium income of 16.4 billion pounds in 2010, according to the International Underwriting Association's first comprehensive survey of members' sales, unveiled Monday.
+The so-called London company market had gross premium income of 16.4 billion pounds ($26.6 billion)in 2010, according to the International Underwriting Association's first comprehensive survey of members' sales, unveiled on Monday.

 That compared with the 22.6 billion pounds in gross written premiums notched up by the Lloyd's market last year.